Word of The Day

 Still, I did have fun doing the design, so I'll leave it out here for you to see.

 1.1 Very deep.

 1.2 (of a supply of money or other resources) inexhaustible.

 2 Naked below the waist.

 We must not behave as if there were a bottomless supply of petroleum in the world.

 Mothers have a day

 Wicked Wonderful Wordies

-Idioms or common phrases (American/English) are represented by the position, shape or arrangement of words in or around a square.
+Idioms or common phrases (Mostly American idioms in English) are represented by the position, shape or arrangement of words (or in the case of rebus style, words and images) in or around a square.